Mavalli Tiffin Rooms: History

 The restaurant started as Brahmin Coffee Club in Lalbagh Road area of Bangalore, India by Parampalli Yagnanarayana Maiya and his brothers in the year 1924.
-The restaurent moved to a new location in 1960 and was renamed as Mavalli Tiffin Rooms.
+The restaurant moved to a new location in 1960 and was renamed as Mavalli Tiffin Rooms.

 This restaurant was closed in the 1975 Indian emergency when the Food Control Act made it unprofitable to serve food items; It reopened in 1981.

 To save the jobs during the time it was closed, MTR started selling spices and roasted flour mixes.
 That was the beginning of its entry into the convenience and instant food business that became MTR Foods.

 Cuisine and Innovation

 MTR serves Karnataka Hindu food.
-For many years, customers entered the restaurant through the kitchen.During World War II, MTR found it difficult to make idlis since rice was in short supply.
+For many years, customers entered the restaurant through the kitchen.
+During World War II, MTR found it difficult to make idlis since rice was in short supply.
 According to MTR, they experimented with semolina instead of rice and thus invented the breakfast item of Rava Idli.